Branded Masks: What You Need to Know

 The World Health Organization has some do's and don'ts for mask wearing and care tips.

-Our current face mask recommendations:
+Our current branded mask recommendations:

 NOTE: We are not doctors or scientists, simply gatherers of information from sources we respect or trust.
-None of our masks are designed for medical use.
+None of our branded masks are designed for medical use.
 The use of a face mask or face shield is not a guarantee that you won't get an infection or virus.
 Social distancing and hand washing is still recommended even when wearing facial coverings.